Criminal Justice MAStudy level: Postgraduate

 You will benefit from studying on our well-equipped, modern campus4.

-Want to know more on how Coventry University can kick start your legal career through our preparation courses.
+Find out more about how Coventry University can kick start your legal career through our preparation courses.

 Two prison cells, one single and one double, are used to give a sense of the real-life experiences of inmates, and for role play learning.
 Have a look round our mock prison cell on our virtual 360 tour.